Explore The Best Places To Visit In Pula: A Historic Seaside Marvel In Croatia

 Photo: Marek.69 / Wikimedia Commons

 The Pula Arena, one of Pula’s tourist places, is a remarkable Roman amphitheatre that has survived intact since its initial construction.
 It is a major attraction where people used to watch gladiator battles at its remarkable limestone structure.
 In the present day, the Pula Arena functions as a multi-purpose space for live performances.
 Visitors can find an exhibition in the underground passages that were previously used by gladiators.
-Pula Arena’s strategic location above the Adriatic Sea makes it an architectural wonder.
+Pula Arena’s strategic location above the Adriatic Sea makes it an architectural wonder, but also a top historical site among the best places to visit in Croatia.

 Timings: 8 AM – 8 PM